-Cancer Cell International invites you to join our team of reviewers in assessing manuscripts.
+Cancer Cell International invites you to join our team of reviewers.
 For consideration, please send your CV to email@example.com.

 Aims and scope